 The logic seems sound – something that was known 30 years ago was also known 5 years ago.
 The fact that the citations were not combined until the invention, despite a long-felt need, is probative that the combination was not obvious.

 This is arguably a “shoot the moon” legal strategy (i.e. a long shot).
 However, it is a strategy better suited for patent trials, rather than patent prosecution.
 The problem here is that patent examiners, who usually are not attorneys, must follow the Manual of Patent Examining Procedure (MPEP).
 The MPEP is somewhat slanted to help examiners find reasons to reject patents.
 Certain applicant-helpful cases, such as Leo pharmaceuticals v.
 Rea, are often omitted.
+At the same time, it tends to cite other marginal, but examiner friendly cases.
 To a patent examiner, if you can’t cite an MPEP reference number, it doesn’t exist.
+If a case is in the MPEP, good luck arguing that the case is obsolete.

 Thus USPTO examiners, who must follow the MPEP, will generally ignore this approach.
-However, this case represents a valid legal precedent that can be used in a Federal Court trial situation.
+However, Leo Pharmaceuticals represents a valid legal precedent that can be used in a Federal Court trial situation.
 The utility of this approach for PTAB IPR remains to be seen.